Shai is a partner in our firm’s Litigation Department, specializing in infrastructure and energy disputes.

-Shai specializes in representing clients in complex dispute-resolution procedures, with a special focus on procedures relating to engineering and infrastructure projects, including insurance related disputes.
-He also possesses extensive experience advising contractors and entrepreneurs throughout all stages of a project.
+Adv.
+Shai Avnieli specializes in representing clients in complex dispute resolution procedures, with a special focus on procedures relating to construction projects, engineering, and infrastructure.
+Shai also possesses extensive experience advising contractors, orderers, and entrepreneurs throughout all stages of a project.

 Member of the Israel Bar Association since 2005

 Barnea: Representing Bareket in NIS 20 Million Lawsuit

 Shai Avnieli and Omer Ungar are representing Bareket in a lawsuit the construction company Longshine has filed against it.
 Longshine, which served as the main contractor in a project initiated by Bareket, was nine months late in delivery of the project.
 As a result, Bareket deducted approximately NIS 10 million from the construction account.

 Barnea: Hosting Conference on Tenders in Collaboration with ACC Israel